 Transfers and subsidies includes current as well as capital transfers.
 In the past, capital expenditure included capital transfers.
-This led to ambiguity, because these numbers provided an incorrect picture of the contribution to capital formation made by departments.
+This led to ambiguity, because these numbers could be interpreted as exaggerating the actual contribution to capital formation made by government.
 By including capital transfers with other transfers, a much clearer picture is provided of government spending on capital.